efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

 but if we define our service using a provider, when we reach the same execution line, we will be able to know the developer's preference for this service.

 Eg:

-{% highlight javascript linenos %}
+{% highlight javascript %}
 app.config(["NotificationQueueProvider",
   function(NotificationQueueProvider) {
     NotificationQueueProvider.collectInline();
   }